UniFreak/notes/txt/Composer.md

 # concepts
 - package

-    pcakge can be served from
+    package can be served from
     + dist: a packaged version of the package data, stable, released
     + source: used for development